P3tsKit/Cloud-Computing/README.md

-# P3tsKit - Cloud Computing Module
+# P3tsKit - Cloud Computing Documentation

 P3tsKit is an innovative application designed to assist pet owners in diagnosing external diseases in dogs and cats using machine learning.
 The cloud computing module is a critical component that handles data storage, model deployment, and backend services to ensure seamless user experience and scalability.